-Type: Bridge Location: Monster, The Netherlands Client: Municipality of Westland Floor area / size: 25 mtr Construction: Pieters Bouwtechniek Haarlem (Frank Meijer, advisor) Special thanks to: Advisor ecology: Zoogdiervereniging (Herman Limpens) Start building: July 2014 Completion: August 2014 Status: preliminary design
+Type: Bridge Location: Monster, The Netherlands Client: Municipality of Westland Floor area / size: 25 mtr Construction: Pieters Bouwtechniek Haarlem (Frank Meijer, advisor) Special thanks to: Advisor ecology: Zoogdiervereniging (Herman Limpens) Start building: July 2014 Completion: August 2014 Status: final design

 The construction consists of a concrete arch which spans 25 meters.
 The mass of the concrete provides a stable and pleasant climate for bats.
 The bridge has three specific bridge components that provide roost for different bat species.
 At the north side the abutment functions as a winter stay.
 The deck and the brick balustrade accommodate stays for bats during the summer.
 The bridge design is intended to constitute the ideal habitat for various species of bats, so that a large colony will grow around the bridge.